hazelcast/hazelcast-reference-manual/daux/docs/17_Management/03_Cluster_Utilities/01_Managing_Cluster_and_Member_States.md

 - **`ACTIVE`**: This is the default cluster state.
 Cluster continues to operate without restrictions.
 <br></br>

+- **`NO_MIGRATION`**:
+  - In this state, migrations (partition rebalancing) and backup replications are not allowed.
+  - Cluster accepts new members.
+  - All other operations are allowed.
+  - You cannot change the state of a cluster to `NO_MIGRATION` when migration/replication tasks are being performed.
+<br></br>

 - **`FROZEN`**:
 	- In this state, the partition table is frozen and partition assignments are not performed.
 	- Your cluster does not accept new members.